top of page

 2026 Annual Cider Squeeze

 The Annual Cider Squeeze will be on Saturday, August 22, 2026.
+The cider squeeze event is organized by CORE, with support from the City of University Place and volunteers.
 Tree adopters will receive more information during the summer about this fun, family-friendly event.
 In 2025, CORE invited the community to participate as well.
+Due to a limited number of presses, tree adopters will receive priority for pressing time slots.

-About the cider squeeze
+About the cider squeeze process

 A cider squeeze is where freshly picked apples from the orchard are washed and put through a cider press, producing an unfiltered, unpasteurized juice without added sugars.
 Washed apples are put into the press and ground into a pulp.
 The pulp is placed into a mesh bag in the press and then the pulp is squeezed to extract the juice.
 The juice leaves the cider press and flows into a clean bucket.
-The juice is then transferred to gallon sized containers.
+The juice is then transferred to gallon or half-gallon sized containers.
 Apple juice from the cider press is raw, unfiltered, and unpasteurized, sometimes containing sediment or pulp.

 Tips for the cider squeeze

-Bring your own bags and pick your apples ahead of your cider squeeze time slot.
+• Bring your own bags and pick your apples ahead of your cider squeeze time slot.

-To prevent the spread of disease, only apples picked from the Curran Orchard will be allowed to go through the cider press.
+• To prevent the spread of disease, only apples picked from the Curran Orchard will be allowed to go through the cider press.
 Do not bring apples picked or purchased elsewhere.

-Expect to obtain approximately one gallon of juice per pressing time.
+• Expect to obtain approximately one gallon of juice per pressing time.

-You can squeeze approximately two crates (about 2 plastic bags) of washed apples per pressing time.
+• You can squeeze approximately two crates (about 2 plastic bags) of washed apples per pressing time.

 Mechanical Cider Press